 That’s why, as the size and complexity of data continues to grow, many companies are turning to data warehouses.
 A data warehouse stores, manages, processes, and prepares data for business analysis and organizational deployment.

-Read on to find out if a data warehouse is necessary for you, and what the best options are for your use case.
+Read on to find out if a data warehouse is necessary for you, and what the best options are for your needs.

 What is a Data Warehouse?